 To put this ranking in perspective, according to data collected by the American Academy of Children and Adolescent Psychiatry, in Washington there are only 10 CAPs (child and adolescent psychiatric services) per 100,000 children below the age of 18.
 With such discrepancy between the number of individuals that are in need of care versus the number of services/clinicians available, wait times will be higher and many will go without treatment.

-Washington Telepsychiatry Laws and Regulations
+Washington Telepsychiatry Reimbursement and State Regulations

 Each state has its own laws and regulations when it comes to the use of telemedicine.
 Understanding the finer points of these laws and regulations can be difficult which is why a partner like innovaTel is key when implementing a successful telepsychiatry program.